patrickallaert/why-cant-we-have-nice-things/README.md

 ## Fetching the data

-You can run `./console sync` to sync RFCs and users and such.
+You can run `./console scheduled --force` to sync RFCs, users, commands and such.
 It will be slow the first time and then faster after that.
-Data from the mailing list is synced separately for now through the `./console sync:internals` command.

 ## Running the tests